stwomack/pcf-hugo-workshop/content/post/lab-6.md

 ````
 $ git clone https://github.com/rjain-pivotal/flight-school.git
-$ cd flight-school\ci
+$ cd flight-school

 ````

 In the ci folder there is a properties file, flight-school-properties-sample.yml

 This contains the cf and git specific configuration which is read by the pipeline.
+You don't want your configuration user name/passwords etc to be stored in the repository.
+Hence you will make a local copy of the file and add your specific configuration.
+This makes the CI pipeline portable across teams.

 Make a local copy of the flight-school-properties-sample.yml